HalaOwiss/Facial-Emotion-Recognition-on-FER-Dataset/README.md

 # Facial Expression Recognition (FER) using FER2013Plus

-This repository contains a Jupyter Notebook (`FER.ipynb`) implementing Facial Expression Recognition (FER) using the FER2013Plus dataset.
+This notebook trains a convolutional neural network on the FER2013Plus dataset for facial expression recognition and achieves a **validation accuracy of 78%**.

 ## 📘 Notebook